 My toons are level 50 plus and I’m farming “Main Sequence Scenarios” for Ironworks Gear for all my jobs.
 For some of the jobs, IronWorks Gear is very stylish.
-Paladin’s for example get white gear that’s very nice looking.
+Paladin’s for example get nice looking black gear with blue highlights, like the rest of Ironworks gear.
 But Healer Gear looks like a Habit, and it’s a real drag for a man.
 So I decided to study up on Glamorizing my gear.
 In this article you’ll see that Glamours have changed.
-At first, there were three types of crystals, one for each Armor type – Cloth, Leather and Plate.
+When first introduced to the game, there were three types of crystals, one for each Armor type – Cloth, Leather and Plate.
 But since path 4.2, it’s a much simpler system, and more accessible too.
-You used to have to be level 50, but now you can unlock glamour prism crafting at level 15, and in practice you can craft glamour crystals with two professions at about level 20, and at least one DPS job at about level 40 to farm the Wind and Ice Crystals needed.
+Glamour prism crafting used to unlock at level 50, but now you can unlock prism crafting at level 15, and in practice you can craft glamour crystals with two professions at about level 20, and at least one DPS job at about level 40 to farm the Wind and Ice Crystals is needed.
 More details later.

 All the popular games have the ability to change the look of armor while leaving the stats alone.
 Wow calls it “Transmogrification” and Guild Wars 2 calls it Wardrobe.
 In Tera, there used to be a system similar to Transmog, but they removed that system and now you just wear a “Costume” that changes the look of your entire set of armor, or weapon.
-I guess they were big into “Selling” costumes to monetize the game.
+I guess Tera went big into “Selling” costumes to monetize the game.
 FFXIV sells “Costumes” too of course, they are just level 1 armor sets that can be Glamourized to any armor.
-You probably got a “Strife” armor box when you created your character.
+You may have gotten a “Strife” armor box when you created your character.

 Glamorizing with Prisms